arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/cosmoflow-benchmark/README.md

 [ReFrame Benchmark 1](#)

 ```
-../bin/reframe -c benchmark.py -r --performance-report
+reframe -c cosmoflow.py -r --performance-report
 ```

 ### Validation

-Details of the validation for `Test Case 1`.
+This reframe script runs the cosmoflow benchmark using a 32 test and 32 validation inputs for TensorFlow training.
+Validation is done by checking the final model loss is below a certain margin.

 ### ReFrame Output